brandur/sorg/content/passages-drafts/002-japan.md

 ![Osaka](/assets/passages/002-japan/osaka@2x.jpg)

-In 1992 Michael Crichton wrote _Rising Sun_.
+In 1992 Michael Crichton wrote [_Rising Sun_][risingsun].
 At the time Japan was seeing a meteoric rise, moving from a post-war reconstruction project towards becoming the most powerful economic engine in the world.
 America invented TV, cars, film, printers, and denim, but was seeing its domestic market flooded with Japanese versions that weren't just cheaper, but better in every way that mattered.
 America was feeling an existential insecurity similar to the one China elicits today.

-Here's an excerpt that's always stuck with me:
+Here's an excerpt from the book that's always stuck with
+me:

 > "If we knew what made Ishiguro behave as he did, we'd
 > understand this case."